Nottingham Trent University

 Address: The City site is in the throbbing heart of Nottingham; the green field Clifton campus is six miles away; animal, rural and environmental sciences are based at Brackenhurst campus, Southwell, north Nottinghamshire.

 Easy to get into?
 Harder than it used to be.
-Law asks for 340 UCAS entry points, although various combined degrees start at 220 UCAS points.
+Law asks for a minimum of 280 UCAS entry points, although various combined degrees start at 220 UCAS points.

 Transport links: Good.
 Nottingham Station is one mile from the City site, with a direct link using the new Tram system, and a bus service transports passengers between the City and Clifton campus.
 And there's East Midlands Airport.

 Fees: Full-time UK/EU undergraduate degrees: £8,500.
 Foundation degrees are £6,500 per year for full-time undergrads starting in 2013.

 2013-14, 561 National Scholarships of £3,000 are available to eligible